 Medical service in the private hospitals is also worth mentioning because people actually come from UK to Nairobi hospital for routine operations thanks to better quality of service - and it’s cheaper.
-Nairobi Hospital, the Nairobi Aga Khan Hospital and Gertrude’s Garden children’s hospital have excellent doctors and facilities, while the nurses are friendly and kind, if a little laid-back for some.
+Nairobi Hospital, the Aga Khan University Hospital and Gertrude’s Children’s Hospital have excellent doctors and facilities, while the nurses are friendly and kind, if a little laid-back for some.
 Private dental care is also of a high standard.

 Banking, Phones and Internet

 Expatriates do have their complaints: setting up local banking arrangements and dealing with the banks and their queues has people spitting nails, and – even more irritating - overseas banks sometimes refuse to send your cheque books and cards to Kenya.
-Then there are those frustrations at home like power cuts, unreliable telephones and difficult or slow internet connections.
-But it’s easy to get a mobile phone, or sim card, and the two major competing networks, Celtel and Safaricom both offer GPRS internet connection, post-paid and pre-paid services, and their sales staff are generally well-informed and helpful.
+Then there are those frustrations at home like power cuts, unreliable telephones and difficult or slow internet connection but it’s easy to get a mobile phone, or sim card.
+The giant network provider is Safaricom, whilst the leading multinational is probably Airtel and Zuku is a long-established local pioneer, particularly good for satellite internet.